abalter/mywebsite/content/ariel-balter-resume-ohsu.md

 -   Co-Published novel computer models for atomic-scale reaction-diffusion systems (31 citations).
 -   Organized and maintained software inventory for computational scientists.
--   Improved storage and retrieval of historical video images at a government facility.
+-   Improved storage and retrieval of historical video documents at a government facility.

 SKILLS